proglang/ldgv/README-networking.md

 After A finishes the interpretation of their program, A waits until all messages it sent were acknowledged by their communication partners.
 After that, A sends a Disconnect message to all its peers.
 The Disconnect message is needed to avoid rewriting a large portion of the interpreter to annotate each recv expression with their associated output Types.
 Should the Disconnect message not exist, it would be theoretically possible to send a Unit-Type of an exhausted Channel to another communication partner.
 The recipient would now be unknowing whether their new communication partner were still online.

 ## Making Channels serializable
-Making Channels sendable was one of the biggest focuses of LDGVNW.
+One of the main focuses of LDGVNW was to send Channels over the network.
 VChans are Channels that are directly useable by LDGV, but since VChans can't be serialized directly, they need to be converted into VChanSerials first.
 VChans have the following (simplified) architecture:
 `VChan <NetworkConnection> <Used>`